ariafatah0711/ctf_aria/overthewire/bandit/level 22.md

 ---
-layout: default
+layout: level
 level: 22
-name_file: level
+previous: ./level 21.html
+next: ./level 23.html
 ---

-{% include level-section.html %}

 # soal
 A program is running automatically at regular intervals from cron, the time-based job scheduler.
 Look in /etc/cron.d/ for the configuration and see what command is being executed.